Last Updated: 11/11/2025

 Customer lifetime value for 3 smaller deals

-Therefore, to calculate the opportunity cost of the long sales cycle:
+Therefore, to calculate the opportunity cost of the long sales process, we use the standard opportunity cost calculation.

 That equates to the following: